ianalderman/tenantbuilder/docs/departments.md

 - Manager (if set)
 - Usage Location (defaults to GB if not supplied)
 - Licence (defaults to DEVELOPERPACK_E5 if not supplied)
+- Random password (shared across all users for the script run)

 ## Technical Detail ##